pathakdhruv/GalDynPsrFreq0/README.txt

 The Shklovskii term can be calculated as GalDynPsrFreq.Shk.Exshk(dkpc,  mul, mub)

 where mul is the proper motion in the Galactic longitude direction (mas/yr) and mub is the proper motion in the Galactic latitude direction (mas/yr). dkpc is as usual the distance of the pulsar from the solar system barycenter in kpc.
 One needs to assign the values of these parameters first.
+This term is independent of the Galactic potential model.